The Narcissus in early November 2018. The 37-foot-long

 to exceed a quarter of a million dollars.

-In summary, a few weeks after we submitted our proposal to the 20th Century Electric Railway Foundation for them to consider a major gift to the Museum in order to complete the restoration portion of the Narcissus project, we were notified that the Foundation approved the major gift.
+In summary, a few weeks after we submitted our proposal to the 20th Century Electric Railway Foundation for them to consider a major gift to the Museum to complete the restoration portion of the Narcissus project, we were notified that the Foundation approved the major gift.
 This major gift from the 20th Century Electric Railway Foundation in California to the Narcissus Project will be the financial catalyst that will propel the restoration of this National Register of Historic Places electric railway icon to completion.
 Arthur Jones and Joseph Brogan, the principals and founders of the 20th Century Electric Railway Foundation, have honored the Narcissus with their Foundation’s extraordinary gift.
 When fully implemented, the gift will fund the restoration to completion.
 The Foundation was created many years ago with its mission to benefit railway museums throughout the United States.

 Once its restoration is completed, the Narcissus, once a high-speed luxury interurban coach, its name and exquisite interior personally appointed by the intrepid builder of the Portland-Lewiston Interurban, W. S. Libbey, will return to passenger service after being retired from the PLI in 1933.